Special Use Permits

 Please read ALL of the below before submitting your application.

-It is the policy of Governors Island National Monument to allow special events, filming and photography when and where possible, while adhering to the National Park Service mandate "to conserve the scenery and the natural and historic objects and the wildlife therein and to provide for the enjoyment of the same in such manner and by such means as will leave them unimpaired for the enjoyment of future generations."
+It is the policy of Governors Island National Monument ("the park") to allow special events, filming and photography as appropriate and as staffing and management resources permit, while adhering to the National Park Service mandate "to conserve the scenery and the natural and historic objects and the wildlife therein and to provide for the enjoyment of the same in such manner and by such means as will leave them unimpaired for the enjoyment of future generations."
 (16 U.S.C.
 1) In order to manage special events, filming, and photography, a permit issued by the superintendent is required.

-Permits are required for the following activities occurring on National Park Service property (please note that activities occurring completely outside of the 22 acres of the National Monument require a permit from the Trust for Governors Island, reachable at 212-440-2200, rather than the National Park Service; activities occurring both inside and outside of Park Service boundaries require permits from both organizations):
+Permits are required for the following activities occurring on National Park Service property (please note that activities occurring completely outside of the 22 acres of the National Monument require a permit from the Trust for Governors Island, at www.govisland.com / 212-440-2200 or email@example.com, rather than the National Park Service; activities occurring both inside and outside of Park Service boundaries require permits from both organizations):

 Commercial filming is defined as digital or film recording of a visual image or sound recording by a person, business, or other entity for a market audience, such as for a documentary, television or feature film, advertisement, or similar project.
 Still photography requires a permit when the activity takes place where or when, members of the public are not allowed, or when the activity uses models, sets or props that are not part of the natural or cultural resources of the park.